Heart Led Psychotherapy

 About Dr Alexandra Dent

 Dr Alexandra Dent is a Registered and Chartered Clinical Psychologist and has been working with individuals across the age span for over 23 years.
 In addition to her Clinical Psychology role, Alexandra has also started working as a spiritual coach, supporting others on their spiritual journey and awakening process.
 She has worked in academia, the NHS and since 2011 she has run her own successful Independent Clinical Practice in the East Midlands, UK.
 Her particular areas of interest include trauma, attachment work, mindfulness and spirituality.
 Alexandra is an active member of the EMDR community and is a Europe Accredited EMDR Child & Adolescent Consultant, EMDR Consultant and Training Facilitator.
-She is current Chair of the UK & Ireland Child & Adolescent EMDR Committee which includes being a member of the Europe Child & Adolescent EMDR Committee.
+She is current Chair of the UK Special Interest Group in EMDR & Spirituality and is also a committee member of the Transpersonal Psychology section of the BPS.

 Alexandra had to ‘walk the walk to talk the talk.’
 In other words, she had to experience her own challenges and traumas as part of her individual journey and spiritual awakening process which eventually resulted in the development of HLP.
 Alexandra talks openly about some of her challenges in her book.
 She highlights that within each challenge there lies a gift of embracing a life lesson and the opportunity to find or deepen one’s own self-love, self-worth and self-belief and authenticity that comes from living a mindful, heartful and soulful existence.
 Alexandra embraces spirituality in her life and regularly attends spiritual and mindfulness retreats and courses as well as promoting these within her working career and with colleagues.
 Alexandra is a regular meditator and embraces healing modalities.
 She is also a proud mother of her two children.